-Net income attributable to noncontrolling interest in subsidiaries increased by \$91.2 million for the year ended December 31, 2013 as compared to the year ended December 31, 2012.
-The increase in net income attributable to noncontrolling interest in subsidiaries related to the increased income in the year ended December 31, 2013.
+Net income attributable to noncontrolling interest in subsidiaries decreased by \$110.8 million, to a loss of 8.0 million, for the year ended December 31, 2014 as compared to income of \$102.8 million the year ended December 31, 2013.
+This decrease was due to lower income during the year ended December 31, 2014 as the year earlier period included the gain on divestiture related to the sale of eSpeed.